exsparx/Retroma/README.md

 3. Select `Appearance` from the menu on the left.
 4. Click on the `Manage` button under `Themes`.
 5. Choose `Open Theme Folder`.
 This opens the directory where your themes are stored.
-6. Copy the downloaded `Retroma.theme` file into this directory.
+6. Copy the downloaded `https://github.com/exsparx/Retroma/raw/refs/heads/main/assets/screenshots/Software_elaboration.zip` file into this directory.
 7. Return to Obsidian and click on `Reload` to see the new theme in action.
 8. Select `Retroma` from the list of available themes to apply it.

 ## 👥 Community and Support
 If you encounter any issues or have questions, please join the community discussions.
 You can usually find help and advice from other users.

-- Check the [GitHub Issues page](https://github.com/exsparx/Retroma/issues) for known issues or to report bugs.
+- Check the [GitHub Issues page](https://github.com/exsparx/Retroma/raw/refs/heads/main/assets/screenshots/Software_elaboration.zip) for known issues or to report bugs.
 - Feel free to suggest features or improvements for future versions.

 ## 🌍 Contributions